sled-rs/sled-rs.github.io/perf.md

 physical or logical resource among multiple computational tasks.
 Maybe we want to run multiple operating systems, processes, threads, or async tasks on a single CPU.
-Or maybe we want to multiplex multiple data streams on a single TCP socket, Maybe we want to map some set of files or objects onto some set of storage devices.
+Or maybe we want to multiplex multiple data streams on a single TCP socket.
+Maybe we want to map some set of files or objects onto some set of storage devices.

 Our ability to map the appropriate tasks to appropriate computational resources